ePages-de/epages-docs/_posts/2017/2017-07-20-fullstack-london-of-dragons-and-numbers.md

 Not only should benchmarking be part of the after-release phase (which is basically monitoring at that point) but also during the development cycle.
 However, do not overdo optimizing (especially not premature).

-[Martin Splitt](https://twitter.com/g33konaut) on the other hand was shedding some light on browser rendering performance.
+[Martin Splitt](https://twitter.com/g33konaut), on the other hand, shed some light on browser rendering performance.
-He literaly took the audience from 3 little shining dots all the way to how (and most importantly when) browsers are rendering a web page.
+He took the audience from 3 little shining dots all the way to how (and most importantly when) browsers are rendering a web page.
-Some explainations (especially GPUs and shaders) reminded me a lot of some profs' lectures back at university (meaning he did a pretty good job imho).
+Some explanations (especially GPUs and shaders) reminded me a lot of some profs' lectures back at university (meaning he did a pretty good job IMHO).
 Best takeaway: Avoid the green rectangle of sadness!
 Avoid everything that makes the browser relayout or repaint (since these are the most expensive operations) but keep an eye on memory consumption.